Bidhannagar Municipal Corporation

-Bidhannagar Municipal Corporation is the local government responsible for the civic infrastructure and administration of Salt Lake and surrounding areas (Rajarhat, Gopalpur, Kestopur, Baguiati, Kaikhali, Teghoria) in Greater Kolkata.
+Bidhannagar Municipal Corporation (BMC) is the local government responsible for the civic infrastructure and administration of Salt Lake and surrounding areas (Rajarhat, Gopalpur, Kestopur, Baguiati, Kaikhali, Teghoria) in Greater Kolkata.

 Bidhannagar Municipal Corporation was headed by Administrator Pawan Kadyan, IAS till elections were held in October 2015 after delimitation into 41 wards (Ward No.s 1 to 26 from Rajarhat-Gopalpur Municipality, Ward No. 27 from Mahishbathan II Gram Panchayat and Ward No.s 28 to 44 from Bidhannagar Municipality).
 This constituted its first Board of Councillors and Mayor-in-Council with Pawan Kadyan, IAS transitioning into the role of Municipal Commissioner.
 BMC consists of 41 wards (grouped in 6 boroughs).
 The Corporation is under administrative jurisdiction of Bidhannagar subdivision in the district of North 24 Parganas and police jurisdiction of Bidhannagar City Police.
-The current Municipal Commissioner is Sujay Sarkar, IAS, who has been in the post since 29 April 2022.

 Geography

 This civic administrative body administers an area of 60.5 km2 which is approximately 3.2% of the Total Kolkata Metropolitan Area (KMA).
 The jurisdiction of BMC includes Salt Lake (a planned satellite town of Kolkata and previously under "Bidhannagar Municipality"), Mahishbathan II Gram Panchayat (which consisted of Tarulia, Mahisgote and Thakdari) and Rajarhat (previously under "Rajarhat-Gopalpur Municipality" which consisted of Kestopur, Chandiberia, Baguiati, Udayan Pally, Santosh Pally, Jagatpur, Ashwini Nagar, Narayantala, Raghunathpur, Arjunpur, Teghoria, Jyangra, Helabottala, Noapara, Adarsha Pally, Pramodgarh, Jyoti Nagar, Hatiara, Kaikhali, Chinar Park, Atghara, Dasadrone, Salua, Bablatala, Narayanpur, Beraberi, Bidisha Pally, Sarada Pally, Ganti and part of NSCBI Airport).